First and second order semi-strong interaction in reaction-diffusion systems: Main results

 At regular points of the matching problem between $x$- and $\xi$-scales, the right hand side of \eqref{e:slowmot1a} yields a vector field and generalizes the equations of motion reported in the literature.
-Together with matching the $V$-components, the leading order problem at one interface typically involves all others, which means that interfaces are globally coupled to leading order.
+Together with matching the $V$-components, the leading order problem at one interface typically involves all others so that $R_j$ in Definition~\ref{d:semi} depends on all $r_k$ for $j,k=1,\ldots, N$.

+Let us briefly consider the time scale of motion.
+Similar to the example discussed in \S\ref{s:bex-pulse}, for $c= 0$ the $(v_0,q_0)$-equations are reversibly symmetric (by reflection symmetry $x\to -x$ of \eqref{e:rds}) \emph{also} when including the matching conditions.
+Hence, \emph{pulses} (homoclinic orbits) that are reflection symmetric about the $v_0$-subspace are generically robust (codimension zero), and persistent under perturbations of $u_0(0)=U(r_j)$.
+See \cite{Devaney}.
+Thus, $c=\calO(\eps)$ so that motion is order (at least) $\eps^2$ on the $x$-scale.
+See \S\ref{s:gen-se-we}.
+Moreover, for $m=1$ the equations are in addition Hamiltonian so that $c=\calO(\eps)$ for \emph{any} homoclinic solution.

-For $m=1$ \eqref{e:sndinter} is Hamiltonian so that heteroclinic solutions whose asymptotic states have different energy (as in \cite{Ike1,Ike2,Mill-ex,Mill-stab}) cannot be stationary.
+Concerning \emph{fronts}, for $m=1$ \eqref{e:sndinter} heteroclinic solutions whose asymptotic states have different energy (as in \cite{Ike1,Ike2,Mill-ex,Mill-stab}) cannot be stationary.
 However, two equilibria having the same energy is not structurally stable, so that locking motion at order $\eps^2$ for fronts requires additional structure in $G^\rms$, such as symmetry in $u$ and $v$.
-A trivial case is when $G^\rms(u,v)$ is independent of $u$ as in \S\ref{s:bex-front} and \cite{HeDoeKap1}.
+A trivial case is when $G^\rms(u,v)$ is independent of $u$ as in \S\ref{s:bex-front} and \cite{DoeHeKap,HeDoeKap1,HDKP}.

-Self-adjoint $\calL$ and symmetry of the interfaces allow to simplify the equations of motion and distinguish fronts and pulses.
-For instance, for even pulses the term in $E$ vanishes, while it essentially drives the motion of odd fronts in case of further symmetries.
+Generally, self-adjoint $\calL$ and symmetry of the interfaces allow to simplify the equations of motion and distinguish fronts and pulses.
+For instance, for even pulses the term in $E$ vanishes, while it essentially drives the motion of odd fronts in case of the aforementioned symmetry.
 See \S\ref{s:simpsym}.
-It is one of the strengths of the model independent approach that it provides a common framework, linking the results for different models from the literature.
+It is one of the strengths of the model independent approach that it provides a common framework, linking the results for different models and patterns from the literature.